-Let’s be honest here: much like graphic design, web development is a relatively easy field to enter for aspiring professionals.
-If you’re looking to get started professionally in the industry, there are many tools available (WordPress being one of them) to help you with the more technical aspects of development.
-Clients, however, usually can’t comprehend the difference between those just starting out and more seasoned professionals with a higher level of expertise; they just look to the developers they’ve hired to build the site and “ensure it ranks on the first page of Google.”
-This can lead to a situation where the client is leaning on a developer for expertise, and the developer simply doesn’t know what they don’t know.
+Clients usually can’t comprehend the difference between SEO and SEM, they just look to the developers they’ve hired to build the site and “ensure it ranks on the first page of Google.”
+This lead to a situation where the client is leaning on a developer for expertise, and the developer simply doesn’t know what they don’t know.
 It’s for this reason that the terms search engine optimization and search engine marketing are typically interchanged as if they are the same – but guess what … they aren’t!

 While search engine optimization handles the on-page aspects that relate to site rankings, search engine marketing (or SEM) can be defined as the set of techniques you can employ outside the context of your site to increase the ranking of a given web page.
 Search engine marketing is all about creating quality back links to websites, and employing Pay-Per-Click (PPC) and AdWords campaigns, placing banner ads, employing re-marketing services (where a site displays ads to users who’ve visited previously), and utilizing a score of other available techniques to drive traffic to a given page.